 Whether in an office, at a parade, in a government building, or any number of places, our American readers have probably seen an American or state flag with gold fringe or tassels.
-If you’ve read anything on our website, you know that almost every element of a flag has a purpose, meaning, and history behind it.
+If you’ve read our website, you know that almost every element of a flag has a meaning and history behind it.
 So what’s the meaning behind the gold fringe?
 Well, not a whole lot.

-So in conclusion, it’s all for decoration.
-Most likely a military tradition that has been adopted by civilians.
+So in conclusion, it’s a traditional military decoration that has made it was into non-military use.
 Do you feel like you have substantial evidence to support a theory behind the fringe?
 Tell us in the comments!

 Editors note (Feb.
 25, 2022): The original version of this article published on March 26, 2016 contained a link to a website promoting the false theory that gold fringe on a flag indicates martial or admiralty law.
 We have chosen to remove the link due to the fact that the website also promotes other false theories that are dangerous and hateful.
 We have also updated the language and sources provided in this article to more accurately address how the false claims by those who support the theory have evolved since the original publishing date.